This magical recipe from Joshua McFadden's cookbook Six Seasons transforms stiff, hearty greens into a luscious, velvety sauce.

 Instructions

-- Boil the water: Set a large pot of water on the stove and bring to a boil.
+- Set a large pot of water on the stove and bring to a boil.

-- Make the garlic oil: Meanwhile, add garlic and ¼ cup of olive oil to a small skillet.
-Set over medium heat, and saute until the garlic begins to sizzle.
-Immediately reduce the heat to low, then cook the garlic until light golden-brown, soft, and aromatic, about 5 to 7 minutes.
-Remove from the heat and transfer to a large blender cup (if using an immersion blender) or the base of a stand blender.
-Set aside.2 cloves garlic, Extra-virgin olive oil
+- Prepare the garlic oil: Add garlic and ¼ cup olive oil to a small skillet.
+Place over medium heat, and saute until the garlic begins to sizzle.
+Immediately reduce the heat to low, and cook until garlic is light golden-brown, soft, and aromatic (about 5 - 7 minutes).
+Remove from the heat, and transfer to a large blender cup or the base of a stand blender.
+Set aside.2 cloves garlic, ¼ cup extra-virgin olive oil

 - Cook the kale: Once the water is boiling, generously season with salt.
 Add the kale and boil until tender but not mushy, about 5 minutes.
-Use tongs to remove them from the pan and carefully transfer to the blender cup/base.Don't worry if the kale leaves are still wet!
-The excess liquid will help create a velvety sauce.Kosher salt and black pepper, 1 pound kale
+Use tongs to remove kale from the pot (they will be wet, it's ok!) and carefully transfer to the blender cup/base.Kosher salt and black pepper, 1 pound kale

-- Cook the pasta: With the water still boiling, add the pasta and cook until al dente (according to the package directions).
-Once al dente, transfer 1 cup of the pasta water to a heatproof measuring cup.Drain the pasta, then transfer the cooked pasta back to the pot.½ pound dried pasta
+- Cook the pasta: To the boiling water, add the pasta and cook until al dente, per package directions.Transfer 1 cup of the pasta water to a heatproof measuring cup.Drain the pasta, then transfer back to the pot.8 ounces dried pasta

-- Serve: Divide the pasta amongst serving bowls and drizzle with a bit of olive oil and the remaining cheese.
+- Serve: Divide the pasta into serving bowls, drizzle with a bit of olive oil, and garnish with the remaining cheese.

 Karishma